Petone Rugby Club: Club membership

 Club membership in 2013 totalled more than 750, made up of life members, vice presidents, honorary members, open and age grade players and 412 young players in the junior section ranging from 4 and 5 year olds in the nursery grade to 12 year olds.
 The club fields nine teams in the Wellington Union's 2013 competition grades from Premier to Colts U21.

 The club funds a coaching coordinator, Darren 'Lardy' Larsen.
-Lardy is a highly qualified and competent coach.
+Lardy is a qualified and competent coach.
 He also runs the Konnect Blue programme that allows juniors leaving for college to stay in touch with the club until they return.

-Reputation

-The club has produced 30 All Blacks and 16 NZ Maori representatives.

-Tana Umaga became an All Black in 1997 and played continuously for his country before his retirement in 2006, becoming captain in 2004.
-Andy Leslie, a former NZ Rugby Union Vice President, was the club's first appointed All Black touring captain to Britain (1974) and South Africa (1976).